-As required by C Rule 36 of the ACGC, the Supervisory Board of RBI AG conducted a year-to-year self-evaluation and efficiency review covering the 2019, 2020 and 2021 financial years.
+As required by C Rule 36 of the ACGC, the Supervisory Board of RBI AG conducted a year-to-year self-evaluation and efficiency review for the 2019, 2020, 2021 and 2022 financial years in order to achieve a lasting improvement in the efficiency and effectiveness of the Supervisory Board's work.

-Going beyond the minimum requirement for the self-evaluation and efficiency review pursuant to C Rule 36 of the ACGC, the Supervisory Board conducted a comprehensive evaluation of the Supervisory Board's activities beginning in 2019, in partnership with the Vienna University of Economics and Business (WU Vienna), in order to achieve a sustainable improvement in the efficiency and effectiveness of the Supervisory Board's work.
+Going beyond the minimum requirement for the self-evaluation and efficiency review pursuant to C Rule 36 of the ACGC, the self-evaluation has been conducted with professional outside assistance since 2019 through a partnership with the Vienna University of Economics and Business (WU Vienna).

-As in prior years, a written online survey was also conducted in 2021.
-Following an analysis of the results of the evaluation of the Supervisory Board, future measures and courses of action for a further strengthening of the activities of the Supervisory Board will be debated in a chaired discussion format at a separate workshop for Supervisory Board members in 2022.
+As in prior years, a written online survey was conducted in 2022 and then analyzed and evaluated by the external experts.
+The results of the evaluation of the Supervisory Board, future measures and courses of action for a further strengthening of the activities of the Supervisory Board were debated in a discussion format moderated by the external advisors at a separate workshop for Supervisory Board members.
+The Supervisory Board members also highlighted several aspects as being particularly positive: the professionalism of the Supervisory Board, the good and constructive working relationships within the Supervisory Board and the high level of trust within the Supervisory Board.